How to Raise Pool pH: Complete Guide to pH Increaser

 Timing and Retesting

 Wait at least 4 hours before retesting pH levels.
 The chemicals need time to fully circulate and react with the water.
-If pH hasn't reached your target range (7.4-7.6), calculate and add additional chemicals as needed.
+If pH hasn't reached your target range (7.4-7.6), add another dose if needed, sizing it with the calculator.

 Important: Never add more than two treatments in a 24-hour period.
 Rapid chemical changes can cause water balance issues and equipment problems.